rachelc313/Pewlett-Hackard-Analysis/README.md

 1. Determine the number of upcoming retiring employees.
 2. Determine what positions will be coming available.
 3. For the mentorship program, how many employees are eligible to be mentored?
-4. How many positions per title are eligible to be mentored?
+4. How many employees per title are eligible to be mentored?

 ## Resources
  - Data Sources: departments.csv, dept_manager.csv, employees.csv, dept_emp.csv, salaries.csv, titles.csv